Locations:

 For most people, symptoms of prenatal depression get better with treatments.
 Therapy, medications and lifestyle changes can significantly improve your outlook.
 Keep in mind that you may need a combination of medications and therapy for symptoms to improve.
 You may also need to try different types of therapy or medications.

-Untreated, depression can be dangerous for an unborn baby.
-Prenatal depression can make it difficult for people to care for themselves properly while pregnant.
-They’re more likely to make unhealthy choices, such as drinking alcohol, smoking or avoiding exercise.
-All of these choices impact the baby’s health.
+Untreated, depression can be dangerous for a developing fetus.
+Prenatal depression can make it difficult for you to care for yourself while pregnant.
+You're more likely to make unhealthy choices, like drinking alcohol, smoking or avoiding exercise.
+All of these choices impact fetal health.

-In severe cases, people with prenatal depression may harm themselves or their babies.
-It’s essential to get help right away if you have signs of depression during pregnancy.
+In severe cases, people with prenatal depression may harm themselves or the developing fetus.

 Living With